siran/writing/posts/A New Vision On Money/A New Vision Of Money - 105 We desire what harms us.md

 ---
-title: On Money - 5.
+title: A New Vision Of Money - 5.
 We desire what harms us
 date: 2024-10-07 07:59:41
 tags:
   - money